joelhochstetter/NWNsim/README.md

 - Signal Processing Toolbox
 - Statistics and Machine Learning Toolbox

 For network generation: Python 2.7 or above is required.
+Two pre-generated networks are provided.

 ## Getting started
 Add all files and sub-folders in simulator to MATLAB path.
 Follow instructions in "figures" folder to run the necessary simulations and analysis for each figure from the manuscript.